 You will be asked to refrain from drinking alcohol and taking certain medications during the cycle.

 Donors are expected to restrain from engaging in strenuous exercise from the time they begin stimulation hormones through a couple of weeks after the retrieval to avoid medical complications.

 As donors become extremely fertile while on hormone stimulation medication, you run the risk of becoming pregnant with multiples, donors are expected to abstain from sexual intercourse while on medication.
 Also, sexual intercourse could potentially expose the Donor to sexually transmitted diseases, which could be problematic for the egg donation cycle.
 A cycle can be canceled if a Donor engages in sexual intercourse while on medications.

 Yes!
-Although we are located in Ontario, we have donors, intended parents, and clinics that are located all over the world to accommodate you and the parents’ respective locations.
+We have offices in Ontario and British Columbia, but we have donors, intended parents, and clinics that are located all over the world to accommodate you and the parents’ respective locations.

 Yes.
 Donation can be performed with either of these conditions, as well as any other STD that occurred more than a year ago.

 Criteria for donors are fairly standard.
 Rules are set for legal reasons, and also are designed to increase the chance that pregnancy will result.
 It is also to ensure the safety of both the donor and the recipient.
 Commonly, egg donors must be between 19 and 30.
 The lower limit is to ensure that the donor may legally enter into a contract, and the upper limit reflects the fact that older women respond less to fertility drugs.
 Older women’s eggs also increase the chances that a pregnancy will not occur, or birth defects will result.

 If you are completing an anonymous donation then you won’t be able to receive information about the recipient couple.
 But if you are completing a known donation than you would be able to receive information about the recipient couple.

 Please speak to your coordinator at Egg Helpers for full details on reimbursement.